Peopl3s/Parallel-max_element-parallel-freq/README.md

 # Parallel-max_element-parallel-freq
-The parallel algorithm for finding the maximum element<br>
+The parallel algorithm for finding the maximum(minimum) element<br>
 Frequency dictionary(chars)